South Africa denies supporting Russia's war – DW – 05/15/2023

 Ramaphosa added that his country would continue to honor international agreements and treaties to which it is a signatory, and its approach to US allegations of arms shipment would abide by them.

-His comments in a weekly presidential newsletter came after US allegations that weapons were loaded onto the Russian ship Lady R from a naval base in Cape Town late last year, which have sparked a diplomatic row.
+The president's comments in a weekly newsletter came after US allegations that weapons were loaded onto the Russian ship Lady R from a naval base in Cape Town late last year, which sparked a diplomatic row.

 What did the US envoy allege?